onnx/turnkeyml/docs/lemonade/getting_started.md

 1. (Optional) Create a new `.py` file under `src/lemonade/tools` (or use an existing file if your tool fits into a pre-existing family of tools).
 1. Define a new class that inherits the `Tool` class from `TurnkeyML`.
 1. Register the class by adding it to the list of `tools` near the top of `src/lemonade/cli.py`.

+You can learn more about contributing on the repository's [contribution guide](https://github.com/onnx/turnkeyml/blob/main/docs/contribute.md).